 A significant proportion of investors have made public commitments to address climate change and have started taking actions towards achieving them.3 In implementing their net zero targets and assessing physical climate risks in their portfolios, investors have developed an increased awareness that addressing the systemic risks posed will only be achieved with increased financial flows to where they are most needed.
 It is now well understood that short term measures to reduce 'financed emissions' and physical climate risks in their discrete portfolios will have little real-world effect if capital is not made available to assist the transition and build resilience globally.
-Without adequate investment in EMDEs - which currently represent 70% of global emissions and include some of the most climate vulnerable regions - the global effort falters, posing systemic risks to the stability of returns and asset values globally, including values in UK institutional investors' portfolios.^{4, 5} This exposes a major fault line in the current international financial architecture: the system is stacked against EMDEs, yet all stand to lose if an orderly transition is not facilitated globally.
+Without adequate investment in EMDEs - which currently represent 70% of global emissions and include some of the most climate vulnerable regions - the global effort falters, posing systemic risks to the stability of returns and asset values globally, including values in UK institutional investors' portfolios.^{4,5} This exposes a major fault line in the current international financial architecture: the system is stacked against EMDEs, yet all stand to lose if an orderly transition is not facilitated globally.

-1. Independent High Level Expert Group on Climate Finance (2023), A climate finance framework: decisive action to deliver on the Paris Agreement.
-IMF (2023).
+- 1. Independent High Level Expert Group on Climate Finance (2023), A climate finance framework: decisive action to deliver on the Paris Agreement.
+IMF (2023),

 Global Financial Stability Report: Financial and Climate Policies for a High Interest-Rate Era.
-LSE (2022), Financing a big investment push in emerging markets and developing countries for sustainable, resilient and inclusive recovery and growth.

-- Climate Finance (NCQG) by 2025.
-This goal is currently under negotiation, with aspirations to seek agreement at COP29 in Baku to substantially raise the ambition from the USD100bn per year by 2020 target originally set in 2009. - more than 600 investor signatories.
+LSE (2022), Financing a big investment push in emerging markets and developing countries for sustainable, resilient and inclusive recovery and growth. - 2.
+In 2015 at the signing of the Paris Agreement, it was agreed that the global community would agree a new set of Climate Finance goals the New Collective Quantified Goal for Climate Finance (NCQG) by 2025.
+This goal is currently under negotiation, with aspirations to seek agreement at COP29 in Baku to substantially raise the ambition from the USD100bn per year by 2020 target originally set in 2009. - The Net Zero Asset Managers Initiative (NZAM) involves more than 325 signatories with USD57.5tn in Assets Under Management (AUM).
+Climate Action 100+ involves more than 600 investor signatories.
 The Paris Aligned Asset Owners involves 57 investors representing USD3.3tn.
-The Net Zero Asset Owners Alliance involves 88 investors representing USD9.5tn. - 4.
-Bolton, P., A.M.
-Kleinnijenhuis and J. Zettelmever (2024) 'The economic case for climate finance at scale'.
-Policy Brief 09/2024.
-Bruegel.
-Available here. - 5.
-Aviva plc (2024), The Tipping Point for Climate Finance.
+The Net Zero Asset Owners Alliance involves 88 investors representing USD9.5tn. - motivator's representing occurrence and J. Zettelmever (2024) 'The economic case for climate finance at scale'.
+Policy Brief 09/2024, Bruegel, Available here. - 5.
+Aviva plc (2024).
+The Tipping Point for Climate Finance.
 Other research suggests a hypothetical global portfolio of 60% equities and 40% bonds would see its cumulative returns decline by nearly 40% over a 40-year period in a scenario where no additional climate policies are introduced (i.e. business as usual), in comparison to a climate-uninformed baseline